RedPitaya/RedPitaya/fpga/TFT.rst

 .. |tft-hx8357d-stmpe601| replace:: ``tft-hx8357d-stmpe601.dtsi``
 .. _tft-hx8357d-stmpe601: dts/tft/tft-hx8357d-stmpe601.dtsi

+The device is powered by **+5V**, and it generates 3.3V using an onboard LDO.
+Therefore all IO are 3.3V, so there are no conflicts.

-Male connector pinout based on the |PiTFT-35|
+Male connector pinout based on the |PiTFT-35|_ `schematic <https://cdn-learn.adafruit.com/assets/assets/000/019/763/original/adafruit_products_schem.png?1411058465>`_.
-`schematic <https://cdn-learn.adafruit.com/assets/assets/000/019/763/original/adafruit_products_schem.png?1411058465>`_.

 +-------------------+--------+--------+-------------------+